pachyderm/pachyderm/doc/fundamentals/spouts.md

 it'll be closed after a message is processed.
 The commit is finished after the file stream closes.
-(The `defer tw.Close()` is wrapped in an anonymous function to control when it gets run; it'll run after all the code in the anonymous function is finished, but before it returns.)
+(The `defer tw.Close()` is wrapped in an anonymous function to control when it gets run; it'll run right before the anonymous function is finished.)
 Think of the `tw.Close()` as a `FinishCommit()`.

 ```Go